nycmeshnet/nycmesh.net/content/brooklyn-connectivity.md

 title: "Brooklyn Connectivity Update 2018-10-25"
 ---

 A failed upgrade has caused downtime at the major hub node in Brooklyn.
 We are working on this and will update this message when it is working again.
-We hope to be replacing the faulty router around 2pm today.
+We hope to be replacing the faulty router this afternoon.

 You can also get updates in the [#1340-alerts](https://nycmesh.slack.com/messages/CBK1FR63A/) channel on Slack.